afinneg2/cheatSheets/display_github/quickRef.md

 + Provide `requirements.txt` , with format described at  [^pip_requirements].
 The following example is a quick reference:

   ```
-  ## For packages in Pypi reference using one of these formats:
+  ## For packages in pypi reference using one of these formats:
   numpy
   scipy ==1.0.0
   matplotlib >=2.1.2